 The Law Society of Scotland is the professional governing body for Scottish solicitors.
 It also helps to shape the law for the benefit of both the public and the profession.
-The Society was established in 1949 and our rules are set out in the Solicitors (Scotland) Act 1980.
+The Society was established in 1949 and their rules are set out in the Solicitors (Scotland) Act 1980.
 They are funded by members who are all practising solicitors of the Society.

 To view the website which has a “Find a solicitor” facility incorporated - www.lawscot.org.uk

 The Lending Standards Board is the successor organisation to the Banking Code Standards Board and began its work on 2 November 2009.
 They monitor and enforce the Standards of Lending Practice, making sure that their registered firms and their agents provide a fair deal to personal and business customers.

 If you have a problem with your financial service provider, you should complain first to the bank, building society or card issuer involved.
 They will give you a copy of their complaints procedure.
 This sets out the timescale they are required to follow in dealing with your complaint.

 Creditors should operate a suitable business practice for identifying and dealing appropriately with borrowers who they understand or suspect may have mental capacity limitations.

 In Section 7.2 of the Financial Conduct Authority’s Consumer Credit Source Book (CONC) they state that Firms must establish and implement clear, effective and appropriate policies and procedures for: